Find Affordable College Courses

 $36,310 Average Tuition & Fees

-Concordia University, Nebraska did quite well in this year’s ranking of the best value schools for health and medical administrative services students.
-It came in at #7 on the list.
+With a ranking of #7, Concordia University, Nebraska did quite well on this year’s best value schools for health and medical administrative services students.
 Concordia University, Nebraska is a small private not-for-profit school located in the distant town of Seward.

-The average tuition and fees for an in-state undergraduate at Concordia University, Nebraska are $36,310 a year.
+In-state tuition fees for undergraduate students at Concordia University, Nebraska are $36,310 per year.

 #8